Francessco121/dart-embedded-config/embedded_config/README.md

 ## Environment variables

 Environment variables can be substituted for any **string value** in the configuration.
-This is done (only) by having the value start with `$`, for example: `$BUILD_ID` would be substituted with the environment variable `BUILD_ID`.
+This is done by starting a value with `$`.
+For example, `$BUILD_ID` would be substituted with the value of the environment variable `BUILD_ID`.

+### Escaping environment variables
-If you have a configuration value which starts with `$` but is not intended to be an environment variable, you can escape it with another `$`.
-This also means that every starting `$` character after the first will have one removed to account for the character escaping.
-For example, to get the literal value of `$$BUILD_ID` you would write `$$$BUILD_ID`, to get a literal value of `$$$BUILD_ID` you would write `$$$$BUILD_ID` and so on.
-This only affects `$` characters **at the start** of the value, if any other character is the first character in the string value, then none of the environment variable or escaping rules take effect.
+If a configuration value literally starts with `$` and is not intended to be substituted for an environment variable, you can escape it with another `$`.
+For example, to embed the literal value `$BUILD_ID` your configuration would need the value `$$BUILD_ID`.
+This also means that embedding the literal value `$$BUILD_ID` requires the configuration value `$$$BUILD_ID` and so forth as any value starting with `$$` has those two first characters replaced with a single `$`.

+### Example: Embedding a build identifier from CI
-For example, if you wanted to embed a build identifier from CI into your application:
+The following is an example of how you could embed a build identifier from CI exposed as an environment variable into your application:

 ```dart
 import 'package:embedded_config_annotations/embedded_config_annotations.dart';